Pasta 101

 If you cut a piece of cooked penne in half lengthwise, al dente shows up as a tiny pale dot at the core — the rest is one even colour.

-## Why does this matter?
+Why does this matter?

 Two reasons:

-1. **Sauce coating.** Al dente pasta still has a slightly firm outer surface, which the sauce clings to.
+- Sauce coating.
+Al dente pasta still has a slightly firm outer surface, which the sauce clings to.
 Overcooked pasta develops a sticky outer layer that sauce slides off.

-2. **It keeps cooking after you drain.** Pasta in residual heat finishes itself in 30–60 seconds in the sauce.
-If you wait until it's perfect *in the water*, by the time it hits the plate it's soft.
+- It keeps cooking after you drain.
+Pasta in residual heat finishes itself in 30–60 seconds in the sauce.
+If you wait until it’s perfect in the water, by the time it hits the plate it’s soft.

-## Step 1 — Use enough water
+Use enough water

 Four litres for 500g of pasta is the standard.
 The shapes need room to move, the starch they release needs to dilute, and the temperature mustn’t crash when you drop them in.

 If you only have a smaller pot, scale down both the pasta and the water — but keep the ratio.
+Not sure how much pasta to cook in the first place?
+See the pasta portion guide or use the interactive portion calculator.

-## Step 2 — Salt the water properly
+Salt the water generously

 Two tablespoons of fine salt for 4 litres.
 The water should taste like a clear seafood broth — surprisingly salty, but never sea-salty.
 Underseasoning the water is the single most common mistake; you cannot fix it later by adding salt to the sauce.